JavaScript-Repository/calculadora-JS/README.md

 # Calculadora Java Script Pure

-My first onepage, made in react to improve the knowledge.
+Calculator made with pure java script, to improve and test the knowledge of it.

 ![alt text](https://i.imgur.com/mwp2x3P.png)